 Parks are so much more than the sum of their acres, facilities, or programs.
 They are not just government bureaucracies.
 They are thriving, dynamic connections between all kinds of people within these special places.
 Indiana Dunes thrives on partnerships.
 If you want to help and connect into this hive of activity and support, check out the websites of our partners below.
 Find your niche where you can make a difference.
-Since 1998 they have operated a residential environmental education facility within the national park on the historic Camp Good Fellow property.
-They offer education programs for schools and youth organizations that range from in-depth day trips to week-long summer
+Visit NPS.gov/indu/getinvolved/partners.htm